This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Subclinical hypothyroidism is a condition that develops when your thyroid stimulating hormone (TSH) level is higher than normal.
 TSH is made in the brain and controls how much thyroid hormones are made.
-Thyroid hormones help control body temperature, heart rate, growth, and how you gain or lose weight.
+Thyroid hormones help control body temperature, heart rate, growth, and weight.
+Subclinical hypothyroidism can lead to hypothyroidism.

 What causes subclinical hypothyroidism?

-- Other diseases: Diabetes (high blood sugar) or conditions affecting the pituitary, hypothalamus, or thyroid gland can cause subclinical hypothyroidism.
+- Diabetes or other conditions that affect the pituitary, hypothalamus, or thyroid gland

 What are the signs and symptoms of subclinical hypothyroidism?

 Any of the following may develop slowly, sometimes over several years:

 - Muscle aches or weakness